Reconstructive Pelvic Medicine

 COVID-19: What to Expect for Your Child’s Safety at In-Person Appointments

-We’ve made a lot of changes to our facilities to protect our patients, families and staff from covid-19 such as requiring everyone to wear masks.
-Learn more about the rest of the safety measures we have in place.
+We’ve made a lot of changes to our facilities to protect our patients, families and staff from covid-19.
+Watch what to expect at your clinic visit during your COVID-19 (video).
+Learn more about safety measures we have in place.

 - Fax us records.
 Ask your child’s primary care provider to fax us records about your child’s overall health and growth.
 Fax to 206-985-3371.

 - Provide test results related to your child’s condition.
 Most of the time, the doctor who refers you to Seattle Children’s will send copies of imaging studies, lab results, pathology slides and other helpful information.
 Ask your doctor to send them or bring copies.

 - Learn more about what to do before your appointment.